 Students who change to inactive status due to maternity/parental or medical leave will not pay tuition fees for the period of approved inactive status.

 A change of registration status does not automatically result in any adjustment of tuition and fees already assessed.
-Students must contact the Office of the University Registrar - Records and Services to make any changes to the Pre-Authorized Payment Plan (ph.
-613-533-6894).
+Students must contact the Office of the University Registrar - Records and Services to make any changes to the Pre-Authorized Payment Plan (613-533-6894).
 Adjustments made after the 15th day of the month will be applied the following month.
-Students must also contact the Society of Graduate and Professional Studies (SGPS) to have health and dental fees adjusted or cancelled (ph.
-613-533-2924).
+Students must also contact the Society of Graduate and Professional Studies (SGPS) to have health and dental fees adjusted or cancelled (613-533-2924).

 Students must return their student card to have student activity fees refunded or recalculated.

-Changing to part-time or inactive status may impact your repayment requirements to OSAP or other student loan provider.
+Changing to part-time or inactive status may impact your repayment requirements to OSAP or another student loan provider.
 Contact your loan provider before officially changing your status.

 To be considered for a continuation of part-time or inactive status, you must re-apply by the end of the period covered by your current request.
 If you do not re-apply, or, if a subsequent request is not granted, your study status will automatically revert to full-time status, with all the corresponding fees.